GU9797/MENG-Design/README.txt

 PAST COMMIT, NEXT STEPS
 -----------------------------------------------------------------------------
 done on last commit:
+- print all binary images to new directory
+- reconfigured automated shape labeling

+done on second to last commit:
 - rotate image
     - Prints out shapes with direction of acceleration along horizontal (just generally easier to visualize)